Catalog of medicines. Interaction with other drugs

 Best before date

-Description of the pharmacological action
+Description of pharmacological action

 Indications for use